hiebelky/Bio-MR/README.md

 ### 3. Set the Qt Path
 1. Open Visual Studio 2019
-2. Navigate to Extensions > QT VS Tools > QT Options.
+2. Navigate to Extensions > Qt VS Tools > Qt Options.
 3. Add a Qt Version so Visual Studio knows where to look for Qt files.
-IMPORTANT: Make sure the name matches the one in the image, otherwise, you will need to make modifications to the VS project file to build properly.
+IMPORTANT: Make sure to make the name "Qt5.14", otherwise, you will need to make modifications to the VS project file to build properly.
 ![](images/qt_vs_options.PNG)

 ### 4. Build
 1. Clone the repository.
 2. Open "Bio-MR/API/Bio-MR-API/Bio-MR-API.sln" using Visual Studio 2019.
-3. Press F5 to build and run!
+3. Press F5 to build and run.